cthorey/pdsimage/docs/source/Structure.rst

   RandomCrater = Crater('index',53)

-Also, you  can acces to the  table by using the  method ``craters`` of this class.
+Also, you  can access to the  table by using the  method ``craters`` of this class.
 For instance, using::

   df = RandomCrater.craters()